mboyea/lacuna/README.md

 #### Simplicity

 For the developer, Lacuna provides complete control using well-known tools.
+Code-only solutions means no more complicated plugin systems with odd limitations.

-For the client, Lacuna provides an approachable user interface, with every function available from one context menu.
+For the client, Lacuna provides an approachable user interface, with every relevant function available from one context menu.
+No clutter means no more confusing UI full of features you don't need.

 #### Security